What Are Meme Stocks?

 What Are Meme Stocks by Definition?

-The term “meme stocks” has become the center of attention for investors throughout the end of 2020 and much of 2021.
-Along with cryptocurrencies, it’s the most controversial topic within the industry at the moment.
+The term “meme stocks” has become the center of attention for investors throughout the end of 2021 and much of 2022.
+Along with cryptocurrencies, it’s the most controversial topic within the financial industry at the moment.

 So, what are meme stocks exactly?
 A meme stock is any publicly-traded company that is facing excessive trading volume from retail investors on social media.
 In general, it’s a stock that is going “viral” on various social media platforms that leads to skyrocketing share prices.

 This all began with a community of investors on the Reddit forum “WallStreetBets” who recognized a trend of large hedge funds that were shorting GameStop (NYSE: GME) stock.
 Specifically, these hedge funds believed GameStop had a bearish outlook due to the closure of stores throughout the country.
 Therefore, they decided to bet against or “short” the stock.

 The Reddit community responded by buying shares of GameStop in massive waves.
 This caused the share price to skyrocket in what is known as a short squeeze.

 As a result, various trading platforms such as Robinhood and TD Ameritrade began limiting or completely halting trading on GameStop stock due to the volatility and other underlying financial requirements.
 And thus, the meme stock was born.

 What are meme stocks and can they make you rich?
 This is where the controversy really begins to heat up.

 Due to the volatility, hedge funds began losing billions of dollars while novice investors were raking in decent payoffs.
 In turn, this led to further interest from new investors looking to “stick it to the man,” so to speak.
 And GameStop was just the beginning.